bjente/programmingproject-/README.md

 2. *Nice to have:*
-  - In stead of the checkbox as the beginning of the site, a well designed frontpage.
-(See my visual sketch)
+  - In stead of the checkbox as the beginning of the site, a well designed frontpage which leads you to the rest of the page.
   - Several pie charts which display what factors contribute to the happiness score to what extent.
   - A dropdown menu for the scatterplots where the user can choose between three years.
 The scatterplots will change according to the year that is being chosen.